ZukoAnalytics/sessions-api-python-demos/README.md

 # Zuko Sessions API Demos

-A series of demo scripts, showing how to consume the Zuko Sessions API, using Python.
+A series of demo scripts, showing how to consume the [Zuko Sessions API][api-docs], using Python.

 ## Setup